 Another core hospital accounting concept is multi-entity accounting.
 Hospitals rarely operate as a single entity.
 There are usually many different departments.
 Some services may be performed by outside practice groups or contractors.
 Non-medical services, such as the cafeteria or parking garage, may also operate independently.

 Revenues and costs need to be allocated to each entity.
-These entities often operate independently and frequently have their own accounting systems.
-This is especially true if they came together as a result of a merger or are long-standing departments that may have purchased software before the hospital took a more centralized approach, emphasizing the need for integrated hospital ERP systems.
+These entities often operate independently and frequently have their own accounting software.
+This is especially true if they came together as a result of a merger or are long-standing departments that may have purchased software before the hospital took a more centralized approach, emphasizing the need for integrated hospital ERP software.

 Allowances in Hospital Accounting